-

 All other visa holders:

-Non-University Employees Travel expenses incurred by non-University employees are reimbursable with University funds only if the travel has been approved in advance by the department that is interacting with the traveler.
+Travel expenses incurred by non-University employees are reimbursable with University funds only if the travel has been approved in advance by the department that is interacting with the traveler.

-Prospective Employees One round-trip coach airfare may be reimbursed for each round of interviews of a prospective employee seeking a key position at the University.
+One round-trip coach airfare may be reimbursed for each round of interviews of a prospective employee seeking a key position at the University.
 Authorization must be obtained in advance before any commitment is made to the prospective employee to reimburse travel expenses.
 In addition, at the Chancellor's discretion, actual travel expenses may be reimbursed for spouses or domestic partners who accompany candidates for faculty or high-level administrative positions, including Manager and Senior Professional positions, on final interviews.
 A prospective employee must complete and submit a Payee Setup 204 in order to be reimbursed.
 Refer to the UC Travel Reimbursement Policy G-28, p.
-38, Section V.H.2.b “Special Travel Situations – Prospective Employees” for additional details.
+36, Section V.H.2.b “Special Travel Situations – Prospective Employees” for additional details.

-Independent Consultants and Contractors Reasonable, properly substantiated travel expenses incurred by independent contractors or consultants are expected to be included as part of the pre-negotiated fee for services covered under a UCSC purchase order contract.
+Reasonable, properly substantiated travel expenses incurred by independent contractors or consultants are expected to be included as part of the pre-negotiated fee for services covered under a UCSC purchase order contract.

-- Buyers should note in the PO text that the consultant/independent contractor's fee includes travel costs, or if
+• Buyers should note in the PO text that the consultant/independent contractor's fee includes travel costs, or if

-- Travel will be billed to UCSC as a separate line item.
+• Travel will be billed to UCSC as a separate line item.
 Buyers should determine the maximum to be reimbursed and set up a separate line item for travel costs on the purchase order

 Reportable 1099 travel:

-- The vendor's invoice should include the required original itemized receipts.
+• The vendor's invoice should include the required original itemized receipts.
 Receipted travel costs are treated as reimbursements and are not subject to 1099 reporting

-- Unsubstantiated expenses (required receipts not included with billing) are treated as income and hence are subject to 1099 reporting
+• Unsubstantiated expenses (required receipts not included with billing) are treated as income and hence are subject to 1099 reporting

 Refer to the UC Travel Reimbursement Policy G-28, p.
-39, Section V.H.2.c “Special Travel Situations – Independent Consultants and Contractors” for additional details
+36, Section V.H.2.c “Special Travel Situations – Independent Consultants and Contractors” for additional details

-Chartered Transportation Services The Purchasing Office website has information about how to obtain bus charter services.
+The Purchasing Office website has information about how to obtain bus charter services.
 Contact Procurement Services for information about how to obtain other chartered transportation services, such as airplanes and boats.

 Back to Top

-Direct Billing Process and Direct Billable Vendors
+• Direct Billing Process and Direct Billable Vendors

 What is Direct Billing?
-Direct

 How to Direct Bill: